-Our digital farming platform FieldViewTM enables seamless linking and unlimited storage of machine-generated agronomic data on farmers' accounts.
-The application of this data not only helps farmers but also creates substantial advantages for the environment.
+Our digital farming platform FieldView[TM] enables seamless linking and unlimited storage of machine-generated agronomic data on farmers' accounts.
+The application of this data not only enables farm management to be economically sustainable by providing higher return on investment, but also creates substantial advantages for the environment.

 Precision agricultural machinery and digital tools enable farmers to use inputs, such as seeds, water, fertilizer and crop protection products, only when and where they are necessary.
-FieldView is currently available in North America, Latin America and EMEA.
+FieldView is currently available in North America, South America, Europe, Turkey, South Africa and Australia.